 The Liberty Bell

 It is an iconic symbol you will see as you travel by bus in Philadelphia.
 The historical bell has been used for many years to symbolize American freedom.
 The bell was rung when the declaration of independence was signed on July 8th, 1776.
 It was also rung to summon all the citizens to assemble and hear the first reading of the declaration of independence.
 In 1951, the bell was ordered to commemorate 50 years of Pennsylvania’s original constitution.
 The constitution mainly focused on rights and freedoms.
 So the bell was associated with rights and freedom.
 The bell was later adopted as a symbol by abolitionists who wanted to bring the slave trade to an end.

 It was laid out by William Penn in his earlier plan for Philadelphia.
 It is believed that William Penn laid out the land in 1682.
 It was initially used for grazing pasture and as a cattle and horse market.
 At some point, it served as a burial ground and a drill ground for the American military.
 Currently, it offers an urban green space and refreshing areas on the 8-acre piece of land.
 It boasts of friendly attractions for parents and kids.
 Also, the piece of land houses Franklin Square Fountain, which was built in 1838.

 The Magic Gardens

 It is Philadelphia’s art and gallery space made of mosaics and labyrinths.
 It is a non-profit making organization and the largest artwork created by a mosaic artist.
-The materials used to make the collections include old bike wheels, tiles and many more.
-The garden has some interesting history.
+The materials used to make the collections include old bike wheels, tiles, and many more.
+The garden has an interesting history.
 Isaiah bought it in 1994.
 He also purchased the adjacent lots in 2002 and decorated it with his artwork.
 The garden opened its doors to the public in 2008.